 12. Trap Crops

-Trap crops are grown to lure various pests away from the main plants and crops.
-As such, they are sometimes called ‘sacrificial’ plants.
+Trap crops are grown to lure various pests away from your main plants and crops.
+As such, they are sometimes called “sacrificial” plants.

-Trap crops for the leaf miner insect include columbine, chickweed, lamb’s quarters, velvetleaf, and plantain.
-Moreover, companion planting with marigolds and garlic can deter these insects.
+Columbine, chickweed, lamb’s quarters, velvetleaf, and plantain are trap crops for the leaf miner insect.
+Companion planting with marigolds and garlic can also deter these insects.

 13. Pruning

 This DIY method works best for trees like citrus.
-Pruning will greatly assist in keeping your plants healthy and enable early detection of any possible infestation.
+Pruning will greatly assist in keeping your plants healthy and enable the early detection of any possible pest infestations.

 You can then remove and dispose of the infected leaves.
-You may also frequently find these leaf worms on boxwoods.
+These critters may also be frequently found on boxwood.

 14. Vinegar

-A spray made of one part vinegar and three parts water can be used to help deter adult flies from laying eggs.
-Spray it on affected (and those likely to get affected) plant leaves.
+A spray of one part vinegar and three parts water can also help deter adult flies from laying eggs.
+Spray it on affected (and those likely to be affected) plant leaves.

 15. Baking Soda Spray